BeckhamL/discordbot/README.md

 # commands

+Discord bot where I learn various API's

 ## data
-    scrape: Given a subreddit, this command will get the top post.
+    !scrape: Given a subreddit, this command will get the top post.
-    source: unfinished
+    !source: unfinished

 ## random
-    roll: This will roll a number between 1-6.
+    !roll: This will roll a number between 1-6.
-    pick: Given various options, this will pick an option.
+    !pick: Given various options, this will pick an option.

 ## weather
-    weather: Given a location, the daily temperature will be given.
+    !weather: Given a location, the daily temperature will be given.

+## reply
+    !encourage: Gives a little friendly encouragement.